 The Faculty of Arts at Umeå University develops the Humanities and invests in future Areas of Excellence.

-The Department of Historical, Philosophical and Religious studies invites applications for the doctoral training program in History with focus on historical demography.
+The Department of Historical, Philosophical and Religious Studies invites applications for the doctoral training program in Archaeology with a focus on Arctic & Sub-Arctic Wetlands.

 To be admitted to studies at the third-cycle level, the applicant must meet both general and specific eligibility requirements.
 General requirements: a Master’s or equivalent degree in a relevant field, having completed course requirements worth at least 240 credits, of which at least 60 credits must be at second-cycle level, or in some other way – either in Sweden or abroad – having acquired equivalent knowledge.

-In order to meet the specific eligibility requirements for admission to studies in History at third-cycle level, the applicant must have completed at least 30 credits in history at second-cycle level, with an independent project worth at least 15 credits.
+In order to meet the specific eligibility requirements for admission to studies in archaeology at third-cycle level, the applicant must have completed at least 30 credits in archaeology at second-cycle level, with an independent project worth at least 15 credits.
 Students who have acquired equivalent knowledge in some other way, either within Sweden or abroad, may be admitted for third-cycle studies after assessment.

-PhD students will mainly devote themselves to their own education at third-cycle level.
-Employment as a PhD student will be for the time deemed necessary for the completion of research studies at a normal rate of study, which corresponds to a full-time position for four years.
-An initial contract of 12 months is extended with up to two years at a time provided that the individual study plan is followed.
-A PhD student may to a limited extent also work with teaching and administration up to a maximum of 20 percent of full-time.
+Doctoral students will mainly devote themselves to their own education at third-cycle level.
+Employment as a doctoral student will be for the time deemed necessary for the completion of research studies at a normal rate of study, which corresponds to a full-time position for four years.
+An initial contract of 12 months will be extended with up to two years at a time provided that the individual study plan is followed.
+A doctoral student may to a limited extent also work with teaching, administration or other relevant activities up to a maximum of 20 percent of full-time.
 The period of employment may thus be extended up to a maximum of five years.
-The entry level salary is 27 900 SEK and rises in three steps to 32 300 SEK.
+The entry level salary is 30 900 SEK and rises in three steps to 35 600 SEK.

-Your application must be registered in Umeå University’s e-recruitment system no later than 28 February 2020.
+Your application must be submitted in Umeå University’s e-recruitment system no later than 10 Mars 2024.

 Please note: the Swedish version is the official version of this advertisement.
 In the case of any differences in information between this and the official version, it is the official version that is the legally correct version of the advertisement for these PhD positions.